mpesavento/arg-mine/docs/setup_ec2.rst

 #.
 Set up the instance via the AWS console
     `<https://console.aws.amazon.com/ec2/>`_

+    The minimum instance type is ``t2.medium``, with 2 cores and 4 GB ram.
+The preferred and tested instance size is ``t2.large``, with 2 cores and 8 GB ram.

     If you do not have a PEM file for secure access to the instance, create one and save it locally, Eg, save as ``~/.ssh/gad_ec2_key.pem``

 #.
-Loc in to the instance via ssh
+Log in to the instance via ssh
     Eg::

         ssh -i ~/.ssh/my_pem_key.pem